 What is the scientific method?

 The scientific method is a process or method of research.
-A problem is identified, information about the problem is gathered, a hypothesis or question is formulated from the information, and the hypothesis is put to test with an experiment to prove or disprove its validity.
+A problem is identified, information about the problem is gathered, a hypothesis or question is formulated from the information, and the hypothesis is put to the test with an experiment to prove or disprove its validity.
 Sounds heavy…

 What in the world does that mean?!?
-The scientific method should simply be used as a guide to help lead the process.
+The scientific method should be used as a guide to help lead the process.
 It’s not set in stone.

 You don’t need to try and solve the world’s biggest science questions!
 The scientific method is all about studying and learning things right around you.